jsuarez-dev/Django_Django-REST-Framework_Angular/README.md

 ## Angular test locally

-To run the test of angular you must move to the directory and install the node dependencies.
+To run the Angular test you must move to the directory and install the node dependencies.

 ```bash
 cd angular/documentsUI